Breaking BAD: Understanding Backlash Against Democracy in Africa

 This slow, piecemeal erosion of democracy from within means that it is exceedingly hard to pinpoint exactly when a political system transforms from one regime form to another.

 Civil society actors, policy makers and scholars warn against the democratic backlash and its negative implications for domestic and international politics.
 Internationally, the African democratic backlash challenges global actors who have long pressured developing countries to politically liberalise.
 Yet, following what appears to be a global trend of democratic backsliding, space for international influence and the spread of liberal norms is closing rapidly.
 Domestically, the observed backlash against democracy may pose further social and political threats with wide-reaching implications for development.
 This may, in turn, challenge the implementation of the Sustainable Development Goals (SDGs).
 Rukanova and colleagues (2017) argue that whereas closing space for civil society impacts on voice and participation first and foremost, restrictions on civil society ultimately may curb even the most seemingly apolitical activities such as humanitarian relief.
-This CMI Insight discusses the ambiguous and multifaceted features of democratic backlash in Africa, and responses to the observed backlash from international and domestic actors.

 The nature of democratic backlash: Democratic rights eroding from within